Glossary of Watercolor Terms and Techniques

 Cropping - cutting a painting down, trimming it to a smaller size thus eliminating unnecessary portions of a picture to create a more pleasing

 end result.
-To help determine the best composition before cropping try using a
+To help determine the best composition before cropping try using a viewfinder.

 Critique - critically analysis of a painting.
 (See tips for Critiquing Your Own Watercolors)